Below is a photographic copy of the original

 (one can be quite certain that this was not the doing

-of a scholar of Nick Kollerstrom's scholarly background) —
+of a scholar of Nick Kollerstrom's astronomical background) —

 thus DR's letter to ScAm attempting to straighten out the point.